| | |

 warmed milk.

-1. In a medium saucepan, heat the milk until it is just at a simmer – don’t let it boil.
+1. In a medium saucepan, heat the milk until it’s just at a simmer, but don’t let it boil.

 hand whisking egg yolks.